yemiwebby/pusher-rails-chart/README.md

 ## Build a realtime graph with Ruby on Rails and Pusher channels

-A demo of a live comment application built with Ruby and Pusher.
+A demo of a realtime graph application built with Ruby on Rails and Pusher.

 Screenshot of the demo app